susanyang17/doc/dev-ref/Configuration.md

 ## Color Picker

-Users can set a library property, `org.zkoss.zss.useColorPickerEx`, in `zk.xml` to specify which color picker used in the whole application.
+Users can set a library property, `io.keikai.useColorPickerEx`, in `zk.xml` to specify which color picker used in the whole application.
 This property only works under Spreadsheet EE.
 The default value is **`true`**, and Spreadsheet uses ColorPicker of EE.
 If it's `false`,